Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Changing the active geometry in a GeoDataFrame

 In the previous examples, we did not really store the manipulated geometries anywhere, as we mostly printed or plotted the results of the geometric operations directly to the screen.
 Next, we want to discuss briefly about different ways to store the results of the geometric operations into `GeoDataFrame`, and how you can change/update the active geometry of the `GeoDataFrame` for representing the geometries in your data.
 In some cases, such as when calculating the centroids in the previous examples, you might actually want to save the centroids into your `GeoDataFrame`.
 This is useful, because you can then continue processing or analysing the data based on these geometries.
 Storing and updating geometries in your `GeoDataFrame` can be done easily with geopandas, and in fact, you can have multiple columns that contain geometries.
-There are a couple of approaches to update the geometries of your 'GeoDataFrame`:
+There are a couple of approaches to update the geometries of your `GeoDataFrame`:

 1. Overwrite the existing geometries in the `geometry` column by storing the new (manipulated) geometries into it.
 2. Create a new column (e.g. `centroid`) and store the new geometries into this one.
 Then activate/set this column as the "active geometry" for your `GeoDataFrame`.
 In this way, you can have multiple simultaneous columns containing geometries in a `GeoDataFrame`, which can be very handy!